Low-order CR--RT equilibrated-flux certification for semilinear problems on anisotropic meshes: Certifying (C1): a guaranteed residual estimate via equilibrated fluxes

 The second term in \eqref{eq:res_split} involves the element residual $\mathcal R_T(\sigma_h)$.
 To control this contribution in the dual norm induced by $\|\cdot\|_V$ without introducing global domain constants, we eliminate the elementwise constant mode of $v$ by enforcing an elementwise mean condition.

 We require the following equilibration of means:

-The purpose of \eqref{eq:mean-equil} is to bound the element-residual term in \eqref{eq:res_split} using only local estimates, i.e., without global Poincar'e-type constants.
+The purpose of \eqref{eq:mean-equil} is to bound the element-residual term in \eqref{eq:res_split} using only local estimates, i.e., without global Poincar\'e-type constants.
 Condition \eqref{eq:mean-equil} is standard in equilibrated-residual constructions and can be enforced within RT-type flux spaces; see, e.g., \cite{BraPilSch09,ErnVoh15}.

 Under \eqref{eq:mean-equil}, for each element $T$ we may subtract the element average

 to obtain

 We then use the Poincar\'e inequality on a simplex (see, e.g., \cite{PayWei60}):